 Havok posts each story for twenty-four hours on their home page, which is available to the public.
 Once the twenty-four hour period is up, however, the story becomes accessible only to members.
 Then, at the end of each six-month season, Havok chooses the best stories to make up their seasonal anthologies.

 Below is a list of my Havok stories.
 If you’re not a member, you won’t be able to access any of the stories, but the membership is only $5 for a year.
-Also, the Havok anthologies contain a few of my stories, so you can read my work in the collections.
-If you want to be notified when my new stories come out, join my email list!
+Also, the Havok anthologies contain a few of my stories, so you can read some of my work in the collections.

 Season 2: “Stories that Sing”